 - It operates as constant curent soure.

-- It sued as an amplifier.
+- It used as an amplifier.

-- It used as voltage variable resistance.
+- It is used as voltage variable resistance.

 - It operates as a phase shift oscillator.